 Once only available to professional videographers and broadcasters, live streaming has taken the online world by storm as a successful marketing strategy for attracting and engaging audiences.
-The live streaming market is projected to be worth over $70 billion by 2021, reaching $184.27 billion by 2027.
+The live streaming market is projected to be worth $250 billion by 2027.

-Many social media platforms enable broadcasters to monetize their video streams.
-This is mutually beneficial for the streaming platforms because successful creators on the platforms who can earn a living streaming means more content.
-There are a number of ways to monetize your live stream and they depend on your streaming platform.
-From ads to paid tier subscriptions, donations, affiliate, selling merch and much more - the choice is yours as a creator.
+There are a number of ways to monetize your livestream and depends on your streaming platform.
+From ads to paid tier subscriptions, donations, affiliates, selling merch, and more - the choice is yours as a creator.

 Facebook for Media's program allows broadcasters to earn revenue through in-stream video ads.
 Live streams with 300 or more simultaneous viewers are eligible for insertion of ad breaks that are set up from the business' page or profile where the livestream is hosted.
 Once the stream has the minimum number of viewers for at least four minutes, the ad breaks can begin.
 Even after the live stream has ended and others view the recording, streamers continue to earn advertising revenue.

 In addition to earning revenue from advertising, Facebook Stars is another feature that monetizes the stream.
 In this method, viewers purchase stars and send them during the stream.
 Each star received by the streamer is worth $0.01 USD.
 In addition to stars, there are animated virtual gifts attached to different star amounts that appear in the stream.

 Lastly, you can also earn money through product placements and affiliate links.